 Step 1: Create Your Catalog File

-In this step, you will need to create a catalog file that contains the metadata (title, length, release year, etc.) for your app's media content (movies, TV shows, specials, mini-series, and extras).
+In this step, you will create a catalog file that contains the metadata (title, length, release year, etc.) for your app's media content (movies, TV shows, specials, mini-series, and extras).
 The catalog file must follow the Catalog Data Format (CDF) schema, which requires you to follow a specific XML structure for describing your media.

-- Options for Creating Your Catalog File
+- Creating Your Catalog File

 - An Example Catalog File